 Sadly, you wanted to buy some new kicks - but ended up enrolling in a boring calculus course instead.
 Shoeless, you can't navigate to Barton Creek Mall or the Domain using Austin's inefficient bus system.
 California's malls are much better - I hear "the Grove" is pretty nice!!

 6) You Might Get Cancer

-All those days spent frolicking nearly naked in the sun in 100+ degree weather with high UV rays magnified off of cold Barton Springs Pool or the rapidly dwindling Lake Travis - well that's a sure fire recipe for cancerous melanoma.
+All those days spent frolicking nearly naked in the sun in 100+ degree weather with high UV rays magnified off of cold Barton Springs Pool or Lake Travis - well that's a sure fire recipe for cancerous melanoma.